KDE/documentation-develop-kde-org/content/deploy/kiosk/introduction.md

 As an example, a way of preventing users from changing their mouse settings would be to lock down that system settings module:

-Add the following to the global kde5rc file, in the heirachy listed above.
+Add the following to the global kde5rc file, in the hierarchy listed above.

 ```ini